-- Adopting a global perspective — understanding crime in its social context within the U.S. and globally.
+- Adopting a global perspective — understanding crime in its social context within the U.S. and the world.

 Our long-term research agenda is founded on these strategic challenges.
 At the heart of our planning process is the need to balance the state of current research knowledge with the pressing needs of criminal justice practitioners and policymakers.

 Broadly, we supports research, evaluation, and development projects in seven areas:

 - Causes and correlates of crime.